holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_python_photoshop/02_google_drive/lesson_plan.md

 - Loops in PythoShop
     - Why loops useful?
     - Create a border filter as a class
+        - First do one pixel border than multi-pixel border
 - Start assignment
 - Before end of class, have students:
     - Create GoogleDrive folder via website